alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 To maximize accessibility, and to avoid any issues arising from specific software environments, we have created a web application which provides the principal features of the software in standalone form.
-The web application also affords the possibility of engaging with our team in analysis of time-evolving defect patterns.
+The web application also affords the possibility of engaging with our team in the analysis of time-evolving defect patterns.